Two cases of leptospirosis.

 Both stories show the dangers of leptospirosis, a disease that has been responsible for the deaths of dogs in numerous places around the United States.

 Springtime is an especially important time to be aware of the disease.
 Dogs pick up leptospirosis in puddles, creeks, ponds and other places with standing water.
 The disease is caused by a microorganism called Leptospira interrogans, and tends to be transmitted by wild animals who have urinated into the water.

 Armani and Bella both exhibited symptoms of leptospirosis, which include fever, lethargy, loss of appetite, increased urination or an inability to urinate.
 Other veterinarians referred them to BluePearl.
-Clementi took Armani to the BluePearl hospital in Queens, N.Y.
-The Bradburys took Bella to the BluePearl hospital in Paramus, N.J.
+Clementi took Armani to BluePearl in Queens, NY, and the Bradburys took Bella to BluePearl in Paramus, NJ.

 The dialysis machines filtered toxins out of Armani’s blood and Bella’s blood and allowed their kidneys to recover from the effects of the disease.